jlengstorf/gatsby-theme-jam-example/README.md

 ## 👨‍🍳 Using this repo

 This repo contains the a theme folder and demo using the theme.
 After cloning down this repo, run `yarn` and `yarn start` to start up the server.

+## 🚚 Future Roadmap

+There's a bunch of things I did not get a chance to do, but i will add them eventually, when I have spare time.

+Future Roadmap Features:

+- Add Blog Listing section and Single template
+- Improve projects section so we can either have a modal or get taken to a single project page layout.
+- Improve about section, with more details.
+- Add more animations ideas to make the layout more epic
+- Allow for more customizations without having to shadow files.
+- Add options to move towards headless CMS.
+- Add a real single page template layout

 ## 💪 How to contribute